What is an eating disorder?

 ▪ Persistent restriction of energy intake leading to significant low body weight (in context of what is Persistent restriction of energy intake leading to significantly low body weight dependent on sex, age, physical health, and development.)

-▪ Either an intense fear of gaining weight or of becoming fat, or persistent behavior that interferes with weight gain (even though significantly low weight)
+▪ Either an intense fear of gaining weight or of becoming fat, or persistent behaviour that interferes with weight gain (even though significantly low weight)

 ▪ Disturbance in the way one’s body weight or shape is experienced, undue influence of body shape and weight on self-evaluation, or persistent lack of recognition of the serious of the current low body weight.